codeface-io/SwiftObserver/readme.md

 [Reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing a clean architecture: [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 SwiftObserver breaks reactive programming down to its essence, which is the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern).

-SwiftObserver is just 800 lines of production code, but it's also hundreds of hours of work, thinking it through, letting features go for the sake of simplicity, and battle-testing it [in practice](http://flowlistapp.com).
+SwiftObserver is just 800 lines of production code, but it's also hundreds of hours of work, thinking it through, letting features go for the sake of simplicity, documenting it, unit-testing it, and battle-testing it [in practice](http://flowlistapp.com).

 ## Contents